MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ![Picture showing how to use Certificate UI to install a certificate](images/certificate-device-install.jpg)

+This information can be found later [on a new Certificate Manager page](certificate-manager.md).

 ### Auto-launch provisioning from USB

 - Automated processes allowing for less user interaction, when USB Drives with Provisioning Packages are used during OOBE.